-c.
+b.
 Recreational License Sales System

 The agency currently sells recreational licenses to the public with an automated license sales system known as WILD (Washington Interactive Licensing Database).
-Outdoor Central is the current system vendor.
+ActiveOutdoors is the current system vendor.
 The WILD system development and operating costs are funded through transaction fees paid by system users.
 The main license sales and associated functions are in production.
 The system changes and grows in response to Legislative mandates and business needs.

-d.
-Information Technology Strategic Direction - IT Systems Architecture
+c.
+Information Technology Strategic Direction - IT Systems Architecture d.
+Commercial Licenses and Fish Tickets

 WDFW received legislative funding of \$1.38M for a migration to Microsoft Active Directory and Exchange email.
 These changes will bring the agency into alignment with the rest of state government.
-During FY09, WDFW will continue implementation of Active Directory, join the state Enterprise Forest, and migrate to the DIS managed Exchange service.
-WDFW also initiated a Microsoft Enterprise Agreement to ensure software compatibility and viability.
+During FY10, WDFW will complete implementation of the new systems for remote users, bringing all agency staff into the standard new systems and management tools.